NemoAndrea/blog/_posts/2020-01-01-PDBtoBlender.md

 Some specific things to look out for:
 * In chimera, large structures will often fail or only partially work when you try to load a surface rendering.
 Splitting the individual chains (type 'split' in command line) will help a bit in this regard.
 For large structures I go to PyMOL, which seems to not have this problem.
 * In my experience, PyMOL seems to produce models that have more vertices than chimera, even though they look equally detailed in blender.
 I'm sure this could be fixed, but If I can help it I therefore import from chimera
+* you can improve the surface rendering quality by the following commands: [ PyMol ] "set surface_quality, {val}" (1 is high detail) [ Chimera ] "setattr s density {val}" (default is 2).
+Increasing these beyond the default is a good idea for smaller structures.

 Once you have the surface rendering open in either program you will want to export them.
 For Chimera got to [file] -> [export scene] -> save as .x3D file.
 For PyMOL go to  [file] -> [export as] -> save as vrml 2.